-The Eisenhower Matrix is designed to be a time-management system of decision making and prioritization that helps learners make the most accurate decisions to determine the importance of various tasks that need to be completed1,2,3,4.
-By actively planning to complete each task based on their relevance, urgency and importance, one can learn to formulate thought processes that smoothen personal objectives.
-This can be effectively done through the use of certain markers such as deadlines, short-term vs long-term goals to comprehensively develop corresponding strategies.
-Each assessment of targeted tasks or duties can also be used to fight off procrastination by boosting personal motivation in achieving different goals, no matter how simple they may be.
+The Eisenhower Matrix is a time-management system of decision making and prioritization.
+It helps learners make the most accurate decisions to determine the importance of various tasks1,2,3,4.
+By actively planning to complete each task, urgency and importance, one can learn to formulate thought processes that smoothen personal objectives.

 How the matrix works